chaithrakc/ctci-programs/README.md

-## CRACKING CODING INTERVIEW PROGRAMS
+## CRACKING THE CODING INTERVIEW - PROGRAMS
 Install `pytest` for running the test cases `pip install pytest`